Approximation systems: Definition and first examples

+where the lower dots stand for those terms that will come after the last given term.

+As we will investigate more closely later on, AS's also provide accurate approximations for holomorphic functions.
+We will often express the convergence of an AS in similar fashion as in \eqref{EQ taylor abr}.
+The general formula is then given as a nesting of integrals and functions:

+For instance, taking the concrete example given at the end of Example \ref{InvFun}, we obtain the formula:

+Obtaining an $n$-th order approximation from such a formula, works quite similar to how one would obtain it from \eqref{EQ taylor abr}: we simply continue the formula up to the $n$-th level, and replacing the dots by $0$ at this level will then give us a precise expression for our $n$-th order approximation.
+Hence, formula \eqref{EQ exp powers} is simply another way of stating that the approximation system given by: converges to $e^x$.
+We will use such nested formula expressions more often in the rest of this article. \end{remark}

-\begin{example} \\ Consider the following ordinary differential equation (ODE) on a domain $U$:
+\begin{example} \quad\\ Consider the following ordinary differential equation (ODE) on a domain $U$:

-where $f\colon V\times U\rightarrow \C$ is an analytic function.
-Suppose we have a solution $g$ to this differential equation on the domain $U$ such that $g(x_0)$ equals a given value $a\in V$ at a basepoint $x_0\in U$ and such that $g(U)\subset V$.
-Now with $f_i:=f$ and $a_i:=a$ we obtain an AS for the function $g$ by just putting $g_i := g$ in \eqref{MainEquation}.
-Now, for fixed $n$ and for $U$ a sufficiently small open simply connected neighbourhood of $x_0$, the {\em Picard iteration scheme} (see for instance \cite[Ch.~1, \S3]{3})
+where $f\colon U\times V\to \C$ is a holomorphic function.
+Suppose we have a solution $\fn$ to this differential equation on the domain $U$ such that $\fn(\bp)$ equals a given value $a\in V$ at a base point $\bp\in U$ and such that $\fn(U)\subset V$.
+By letting $f_i\defeq f$ and $\cf_i\defeq\cf$, we obtain an AS for the function $\fn$ by just putting $\fn_i \defeq g$ in \eqref{MainEquation}.
+Now, for fixed $n$ and for $U$ a sufficiently small open simply connected neighbourhood of $\bp$, the {\em Picard iteration scheme} (see for instance \cite[Ch.~1, \S3]{CoLe}):

-makes sense with $g_{i+1}^{[n]}(U)\subset V$\quad($i<n$).
-We recognize \eqref{Approximation} and \eqref{2} specified for our Example.
-Thus our choice for the $f_i$ and $a_i$ gives us a PAS of any order $n$ in the basepoint $x_0$, but with $U$ possibly dependent on $n$.
-In fact, the general theory of ordinary differential equations tells us that, for $U$ a sufficiently small neigbourhood of $x_0$, we get a PAS for any order and we have uniform convergence of $g^{[n]}$ to $g$ (see also Remark \ref{25}).
+makes sense with $\fn_{i+1}^{[n]}(U)\subset V$\quad($i<n$).
+We recognize \eqref{Approximation} and \eqref{2} specified for our example.
+Thus our choice for the $f_i$ and $\cf_i$ gives us a PAS of any order $n$ in the base point $\bp$, but with $U$ possibly dependent on $n$.
+In fact, the general theory of ordinary differential equations tells us that, for $U$ a sufficiently small neigbourhood of $\bp$, we get a PAS for any order and we have uniform convergence of $\fn^{[n]}$ to $\fn$ (see also Remark \ref{25}).

 Note that it follows from \eqref{Picard} by induction with respect to $n-i$ that we can say the following about a special case of Definition \ref{3}:

 \end{example}